ashos/ashos/README.md

 * Save changes and quit
 * Now AUR Support is enabled, you can use ``ash install`` and ``ash upgrade`` as usual with AUR packages

+## EndeavourOS
+* Start the boot process from iso file
+* When GRUB is prompted, press keys 'e' and then END to add 'single' to the end of kernel parameters.
+When prompted about rescue mode, press Enter.
+* This will drop you to single user mode instead of default Desktop Environment
+* if internet access is not be available, run `sudo dhclient`
+* Otherwise if installing from within desktop environment, comment out "su" in endevouros_live.sh as it will ask for a password.
+Instead run the script as sudo.
 ---

 **This project is licensed under the AGPLv3.**